baraaAlosaily/reading-notes/README.md

 ##3.Success of others
     -Don't foget "Sucess of your team sucess of you"

-**The features used:**
+**The features was used:**

-1.list
+1. list
-2.Nested list
+2. Nested list
-3.Using emoji
+3. Using emoji
-4.Headings
+4. Headings
-5.Styling text
+5. Styling text